tiangolo/latest-changes/README.md

 * Then it will commit the changes, and push them to your repo. 🚀

 As the changes are simply written to a file in your repo, you can later tweak them however you want.
 You can add links, extend the information, remove irrelevant changes, etc. ✨

+## `actions/checkout` version

+`actions/checkout@v6` is currently not compatible with this GitHub Action.

+You can read more in this issue: https://github.com/actions/checkout/issues/2313

+Once that is solved, it will be updated here.

 ## Using Labels